A visitor's photographic recollection of Western Australia

 This page is a collection of the better, or more interesting, of the photos that I have taken on many visits to Western Australia.
 Once I started seriously going through my higher definition digital photos, the oldest of which were from 2006, I was surprised at how many I was finding that I thought had some appeal.
 There is also a commentary on all of the places depicted.

 WA is effectively one of the more isolated places on the planet.
-The great majority of its population is in or near Perth, on the west coast; Perth is about 2,500 kilometres by road from the nearest other major city (Adelaide in South Australia, 'across the Nullarbor').
+The great majority of its population lives in or near Perth, toward the south of the state and on the west coast.
+Perth is about 2,500 kilometres by road from the nearest other major city (Adelaide in South Australia, 'across the Nullarbor').
 Its isolation has been useful to the people of WA during the COVID pandemic.

 Some information on the cameras used for the photos on this page are given below.
 Most of the photos on this page have higher definition versions: click on the images on the main page to see them, back arrow to return.